sabaat/desql-artifacts/README.md

 Additionally, you'll need:
 - Python3
-- Ports 4040 and 8080 available for Spark UI and Spark Master UI, respectively.
+- Ports 4040 and 8080 available for DeSQL UI and Spark UI, respectively.

 ## 2. Creating the Docker Image